To renew your Mobility Parking Scheme (MPS) permit, you'll need to complete an application form and lodge it at a service centre.

 - Visit a service centre and submit your application.

-MPS permits are available to people who are at least 3 years old and have mobility disability, which is defined by legislation as someone:
+MPS permits are available to people who have mobility disability, which is defined by legislation as someone:

 - who is unable to walk due to the permanent or temporary loss of use of one or both legs or other permanent medical or physical condition